About Harrogate Advanced Bikes…

 H.A.B.
 Management Team

 HAB is run by an elected Management Team, voted in each year during the AGM.
-These people give their time and energy for free, to ensure HAB continues to provide quality training in a professional manor.
+These people give their time and energy for free, to ensure HAB continues to provide quality training in a professional manner.

 Chief Observer- Bob Hill

 In 2002 he joined a biker group and was prompted to get some rider training.
 So in 2003 he joined the IAM and HAB.
 He particularly likes long distance and cross country riding.
-In the last few years he has had a Kawasaki GTR 1000, a Motor Morini Dart and now has a Ducati Multistrada, a BMW K1200RS and a Honda XR125 which is actually Kate’s but he rides it!
+In the last few years he has had a Kawasaki GTR 1000, a Moto Morini Dart and now has a Ducati Multistrada, a BMW K1200RS and a Honda XR125 which is actually Kate’s but he rides it!

 Bob enjoys tinkering with bikes and does all his own maintenance and repairs.
 When asked what his dream bike would be and he found that difficult to answer as really any bike would do.
 However he would like a ride on the latest Ducati Panigale.